laic/uoe_speech_processing_course/phon/tutorial1/index.md

 #### _Speech Processing 2020: PHON_

-# Tutorial B: Week 1 - PHON
+# Module 1: PHON Tutorial

 1. With the aid of an IPA chart, fill in the following table: